Button flashing red – what does it mean?

 ip addr

-The active network interface is marked with “state UP“.
+The active network interface is marked with “

 sudo vim /etc/systemd/network/static.network